-What is known is that William Benjamin Clarke appeared for the county v XVI of Derbyshire in 1874 without having been through any Colts matches or trials.
-He acquitted himself well enough – figures of 5-19 in the Derby first innings – to play in Nottinghamshire’s next match v MCC at Lord’s, his First-Class debut.
+What is known is that this William Clarke, a right-hand bat and right-arm round-arm bowler, appeared for the county v XVI of Derbyshire in 1874 without having been through any Colts matches or trials.
+He acquitted himself well enough to be picked for Nottinghamshire’s next match v MCC at Lord’s, his First-Class debut.
 In neither this game nor his second such fixture was he asked to bowl so the two games scarcely constituted a reasonable trial.
-When he did get to bowl, against a Derbyshire XI in 1875, he again had good figures, taking 5-39.
+When he did get to bowl, against a Derbyshire XI in 1875, he had good figures, taking 5-39.

-In the nine First-Class games he played that season, he got his best figures for Notts – against Gloucestershire at Trent Bridge he took 5-19 - and he made his top score, 40, v Surrey at The Oval.
+In the nine First-Class games he played that season, he got his best bowling figures, 5-19, for Notts against Gloucestershire at Trent Bridge; and made 40, his top First-Class score, v Surrey at The Oval.
 Clarke’s last appearance for the county was versus Lancashire at Trent Bridge in 1876.
-In his 13 First-Class games for Nottinghamshire he made 134 runs at 7.05 and took 25 wickets at 12.92.
+In 13 First-Class games for Nottinghamshire, he made 134 runs at 7.05 and took 25 wickets at 12.92.

 As that number of catches suggests, he was reckoned to be an excellent fielder as well as a useful right-hand bet and a good medium-fast round-arm bowler.
 Lillywhite’s said of him: “…has displayed his prowess in fielding and catching, at which latter accomplishment he is unsurpassed.”